-Yograj Singh also called Yog’s Raj!
-ANY cricket: A writers have expressed surprise over the selection of Yograj Singh, a fast medium bowler sand a more-than-useful batsman, in the Indian team to tour Australia, New Zealand and the Fiji islands this winter (1980–81).
+Yograj Singh is also called Yog’s Raj!
+ANY cricket: A writer has expressed surprise over the selection of Yograj Singh, a fast-medium bowler, and a more-than-useful batsman, in the Indian team to tour Australia, New Zealand, and the Fiji Islands this winter (1980–81).
 During India’s 62-run loss to New Zealand at Wellington, Yograj Singh made his Test debut for his country.

-But all those who have followed the progress chart of this six-foot tall bowler.
-The 22-year-old handsome, tall-rounder from Chandigarh know how hard he has worked to attain this position.
-He and the front-line Test star, Kapil Dev, hit the National scene ‘almost together.
-Both were Class X students of Chandigarh’s DAV Higher Secondary School (Sector 8) when they played their first Inter-Zone matches of the Cooch-Behar Trophy in 1974.
+But all those who have followed the progress chart of this six-foot-tall bowler The 22-year-old handsome tall-rounder from Chandigarh knows how hard he has worked to attain this position.
+He and the front-line Test star, Kapil Dev, hit the national scene ‘almost together.
+Both were Class X students of Chandigarh’s DAV Higher Secondary School (Sector 8) when they played their first inter-zone matches of the Cooch-Behar Trophy in 1974.

-The two made a big impact with their batting and bowling and each had something definite to show to the Board officials, who were then seriously looking for a pair of genuine new ball bowlers so Kapil Dev and Yograj fitted the bill.
+The two made a big impact with their batting and bowling, and each had something definite to show to the board officials, who were then seriously looking for a pair of genuine new ball bowlers, so Kapil Dev and Yograj fit the bill.

-The selectors decided to play him in the match—and Yograj was fairly impressive.
-As a greenhorn he was able to get substantial lift, from a docile wicket.
-Many had thought that he would be the first in the race for selection to the Indian team.
-But one season with Punjab had made him so disappointed that in a fit of anger, bordering on frustration, he decided he would have nothing to do with cricket.
+The selectors decided to play him in the match, and Yograj was fairly impressive.
+As a greenhorn, he was able to get a substantial lift from a docile wicket.
+Many had thought that he would be the first in the race for selection for the Indian team.
+But one season with Punjab had made him so disappointed that, in a fit of anger bordering on frustration, he decided he would have nothing to do with cricket.

-Rest is history, Kapil Dev continued his progress.
-While Yograj Singh had a long lay-off from cricket especially first-class cricket.
-Then in June, 1979, a chance encounter with a Bombay cricket buff, Makrand Waigankar, who saw Yograj at the nets at the insistence of a Jullundur friend of his, completely changed Yograj’s attitude towards cricket.
+Rest is history; Kapil Dev continued his progress.
+Yograj Singh had a long layoff from cricket, especially first-class cricket.
+Then in June 1979, a chance encounter with a Bombay cricket buff, Makrand Waigankar, who saw Yograj at the nets at the insistence of a Jullundur friend of his, completely changed Yograj’s attitude towards cricket.

-Makrand virtually “resurrected” Yograj, who flew to Bombay and made friends and eventually agreed to play for Mafatlal Group in 1979–80 Times of India Shield and other tournaments in and outside Bombay.
+Makrand virtually “resurrected” Yograj, who flew to Bombay, made friends, and eventually agreed to play for Mafatlal Group in the 1979–80 Times of India Shield and other tournaments in and outside Bombay.
 Yograj Singh was back at his best.
-He staged a comeback and returned to play for Haryana with a bang in the State’s opening match against Jammu and Kashmir at Bhiwani, the hometown of Mr. Ranvir Singh, the new Joint Secretary of the Board of Control for Cricket in India.
+He staged a comeback and returned to play for Haryana with a bang in the state’s opening match against Jammu and Kashmir at Bhiwani, the hometown of Mr. Ranvir Singh, the new Joint Secretary of the Board of Control for Cricket in India.

-By this time the National selectors were waiting for a chance to try Yograj Sing in one of the first-class matches against Pakistanis who were hear last season.
-He turned out for the Board President’s XI and gave a good exhibitions of fast medium bowling.
-But the rain ruined the match between North Zone and the Pakistan at Amritsar.
+By this time, the national selectors were waiting for a chance to try Yograj Sing in one of the first-class matches against Pakistanis, who were heard last season.
+He turned out for the Board President’s XI and gave a good exhibition of fast medium bowling.
+But the rain ruined the match between the North Zone and Pakistan at Amritsar.
 He bowled with a lot of fire.
 He eventually emerged as one of the key players in Haryana’s maiden march to the semifinals of the Ranji Trophy championship.